Chart Color Schemes

 Belmont - Ascot - Redcliffe has seen below average employment performance when compared to national benchmarks

-Belmont-Ascot-Redcliffe has a well-educated workforce with strong representation in manufacturing and industrial sectors.
-The unemployment rate was 4.8% as of June 2025, with an estimated employment growth of 3.6% over the past year.
+Belmont-Ascot-Redcliffe has an educated workforce with strong manufacturing and industrial sectors.
+Its unemployment rate was 4.8% in the past year, with estimated employment growth of 3.6%.

-There were 9,761 residents employed while the unemployment rate was 0.9% higher than Greater Perth's rate of 3.9%.
-Workforce participation was lower at 63.1%, compared to Greater Perth's 65.2%.
-Dominant employment sectors included health care & social assistance, mining, and retail trade.
-The area had a particular specialization in transport, postal & warehousing with an employment share of 1.5 times the regional level.
+As of June 2025, 9761 residents are employed, with an unemployment rate of 4.8%, 0.9% higher than Greater Perth's rate of 3.9%.
+Workforce participation is lower at 63.1%, compared to Greater Perth's 65.2%.
+Dominant employment sectors include health care & social assistance, mining, and retail trade.
+The area specialises in transport, postal & warehousing with an employment share 1.5 times the regional level.

-Education & training had limited presence at 6.9% compared to the regional 9.2%.
-There was one worker for each resident, indicating substantial local employment opportunities.
-In the 12 months prior, employment increased by 3.6%, labour force by 3.2%, reducing the unemployment rate by 0.4 percentage points.
-Comparing this with Greater Perth, employment grew by 3.7%, labour force expanded by 3.8%, and unemployment rose slightly by 0.1 percentage points.
-As of Sep-25, state-level data showed WA employment had contracted by 0.82% (losing 14,590 jobs), with the state unemployment rate at 4.3%.
-This compared favourably to the national unemployment rate of 4.5%, lagging behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 projected a 6.6% expansion over five years and 13.7% over ten years.
-Applying these projections to Belmont-Ascot-Redcliffe's employment mix suggested local growth of approximately 6.1% over five years and 13.0% over ten years, assuming constant population projections for illustrative purposes.
+Education & training has limited presence at 6.9%, compared to 9.2% regionally.
+The worker-to-resident ratio is 1.0, indicating substantial local employment opportunities.
+In the year ending June 2025, employment increased by 3.6% and labour force by 3.2%, reducing unemployment by 0.4 percentage points.
+In Greater Perth, employment grew by 3.7%, labour force expanded by 3.8%, but unemployment rose by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Belmont-Ascot-Redcliffe's employment mix suggests local growth of approximately 6.1% over five years and 13.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment